List of 1 items.

 POSITION OVERVIEW

-Silicon Valley International School (INTL) is seeking a temporary Associate Director of Admission ( French Program) to support the Admission Team during a leave of absence.
-This is a full-time, temp-to-hire opportunity, with the potential to transition into a regular position based on school needs and individual performance.
+Silicon Valley International School (INTL) is seeking an Associate Director of Admission ( French Program) to support the Admission Team during a leave of absence.
+This is a full-time, temp-to-hire opportunity with the potential to transition into a regular position based on school needs and individual performance.

 The Assistant Director of Admission supports the management of the enrollment process and contributes to the school’s efforts to attract, enroll, and retain a diverse, dynamic, and mission-aligned student population from Preschool through Grade 12.